humantorch/humantorch.github.io/content/post/blog/how-to-train-your-manager.md

 ## What I’m Doing Differently

-I have a Team Lead now who’s starting to take on more management responsibility — a junior engineering manager, learning the ropes.
-And instead of throwing them into the deep end and hoping for the best, we’re slow-playing it.
+At my day job we have a role called Team Lead which is basically a junior Engineering Manager.
+I have one on my team, they're someone who's been a Senior Engineer here for some years and is interested in moving into management, so instead of throwing them into the deep end and hoping for the best, we slow-play it.
+They get to work under an experienced manager <strike>who never makes mistakes</strike> and learn from their mistakes while slowly getting introduced to Manager Lifestyle™.

 We’re doing things like: